ordinaries-protocol/ordinaries/README.md

 The basic ordinary format consists only of two keys:
 ```
 {
-  "kind": integer,
+  "ois_id": integer,
-  "metadata": {
-    [key]: [value]
+  "extend": ["<previous ordinal id>"], // Optional, extend a playlist
 }
-}
 ```

-The `Kind` refers to the diffent use cases for the Ordinary format The `Metadata` refers to anything else you want to inscribe, that's relevant to each specific format
+The `ois_id` refers to the diffent use cases for the Ordinary format The `extend` refers to listing previous inscription in order to extend them

 Check out Ordinary Implementation Specifications (OIS)